Hanningtons: Closure and legacy

 The Hanningtons name survives on the North Street façade.

 The North Street units (pictured in October 2014) have a variety of occupants.

 Hanningtons was the last survivor of Brighton and Hove's large independent department stores: all the others had closed since the 1980s.
-Contributing factors included the increased popularity of out-of-town shopping centre, the opening of large town-centre malls such as County Mall at Crawley in 1992 and the rebuilt Churchill Square itself in 1998, and the emergence of designer outlet centres such as McArthurGlen Ashford.
+Contributing factors included the increased popularity of out-of-town shopping centres, the opening of large town-centre malls such as County Mall at Crawley in 1992 and the rebuilt Churchill Square itself in 1998, and the emergence of designer outlet centres such as McArthurGlen Ashford.
 In 2001, the directors decided to close the store and sell the buildings.
 The last day of trading was 30 June 2001, but a full-scale sale took place for weeks beforehand.
 In July 2004, all the fixtures and fittings of the store were auctioned.
 The store was reopened temporarily, and "a large crowd gathered" to bid for the 750 lots—some of which sold for many times higher than their guide price.

 A property investment company called Regina Estates bought the premises for £23.5 million in 2000.
 However, by June 2014, RBS Real Estate Asset Management (part of The Royal Bank of Scotland) owned all of the former Hanningtons buildings on North Street, along with nearby buildings such as Huntingdon House, an adjacent office block.
-Regina Estates received planning permission to divide the building into smaller shop units, and as of October 2014 various tenants now occupy the individual units:
+Regina Estates received planning permission to divide the building into smaller shop units, and as of October 2014 various tenants occupied the individual units: